-A Memorandum of Agreement (MOA) is being prepared between the FAA, KCAB, and the KHC for the Adverse Effect on sites 15Be694, 15Be697, and 15Be717.
-A Mitigation Plan is being developed for sites 15Be694 and 15Be697 by the FAA, KCAB, and in consultation with the KHC, specifying the Data Recovery Plan, which is sometimes called Phase III.
-Phase III data recovery takes place when there will be an adverse effect to a site listed in or eligible for listing in the National Register and mitigation by excavation of all or portions of the site becomes necessary.
-The MOA will be submitted to the Advisory Council indicating how the adverse effects on the eligible site will be mitigated.
-The data recovery plan will be appended to or referenced in the MOA.
-Once accepted by the Advisory Council, the FAA is responsible for carrying out the data recovery plan.
-The data recovery plan will determine how fieldwork is to be conducted, as well as the structure and content of the mitigation report.
-The MOA will also include alternate mitigation for site 15Be717 due to the Phase II archeological work on this site not able to be completed due to safety concerns regarding asbestos contamination on the site.
+A Memorandum of Agreement (MOA) was prep ared between the FAA, KCAB, and the KHC sites 15Be688, 15Be694, 15Be697, and 15Be717.
+The air cargo service provider was also a signatory on the MOA.
+A Mi tigation Plan was developed for sites 15Be688, 15Be694 and 15Be697 by the FAA, KCAB, and in consultation with the KHC, specifying the Data Recovery Plan, which is sometimes called Phase III.
+Ph ase III data recovery takes place when there will be an adverse effect to a site listed in or eligible for listing in the National Register and mitigation by excavation of all or portions of the site becomes necessary.
+The data recovery plan is included as an attachment to the MOA.
+The FAA, KCAB, and the air cargo service provider are responsible for carrying out the data recovery plan.
+The data recovery plan defines how fieldwork is to be conducted, as well as the structure and content of the mitigation report.
+The MOA also includes alternate mitigation for site 15Be717 due to the Phase II archeological work on this site not able to be completed due to safety concerns regarding asbestos contamination on the site.